 It establishes the resources through the use of URL as well as depends on the nature of the transport protocol (like HTTP's: GET, PUT, POST, DELETE, etc.) used to perform the resources.
 The allocation of resources in REST depends on the URL.
 It is more like conventions based application.

 Each of the web frameworks needs some architecture for making the entire framework works as required.
 There are three discrete roles as mentioned below regarding the web services:

-- The broker or service registry: is the application that helps in providing access to the UDDI (Universal Description, Discovery, and Integration) which is a paradigm to describe, publish as well as discover web services which are provided by any particular service provider.
+- The broker or service registry: is the application that helps in providing access to the UDDI (Universal Description, Discovery, and Integration), which is a paradigm to describe, publish as well as discover web services that are provided by any particular service provider.